lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 ## 7\.
 There's Support for Personal Development

-<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/26n6PxXCcE7d1O7Go" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>
+<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/26n6PxXCcE7d1O7Go" width="100%" height="100%" style="position:absolute" frameborder="0" class="giphy-embed" allowfullscreen=""></iframe></div>

-If you've been at this entrepreneurship game for any amount of time, you've probably started to realize that success isn't just about hard work and the perfect funnel, it has a lot more to do with personal and interpersonal skills.&nbsp;
+<br>If you've been at this entrepreneurship game for any amount of time, you've probably started to realize that success isn't just about hard work and the perfect funnel, it has a lot more to do with personal and interpersonal skills.&nbsp;

 Creating something out of nothing takes grit, perserverance, and a constant ability to problem-solve.
-The website and the ads are often the easy part...
-What prevents most businesses from scaling and breaks apart founding teams?
-Poor communication and a lack of self-awareness on the part of founders.
+The website and the ads are often the easy part.
+What actually prevents most businesses from succeeding and breaks apart founding teams?
+Poor communication and a lack of self-awareness.

 Fortunately, Chiang Mai is an incredible place to do the self work that can prime you for, not just professional success, but greater satisfaction in life.
 Whether your brand of woo woo leans more towards crystals or NLP, you'll find plenty of experts, coaches, and support groups.